 Medical Laboratory Technician (MLT)

 Thank you for your interest in the Medical Laboratory Technician Program.
 The 2016 MLT application window is now closed.
-The next application opportunity will occur in Fall 2017.
+The next application window will open on July 1st, 2017.
 Please refer to this website for future updates.

 National Accrediting Agency for CLinical Laboratory Sciences